Apolexian/level4-project-docs/timelog.md

 ### 2 Feb 2022

 * *2 hours* Recorded data for the base rumqtt TCP implementation using tcpdump and created a filtering script for the dump data.
+* *0.5 hours* Meeting with supervisor.
+* *0.5 hours* Aggregated meeting notes.

+### 3 Feb 2022

+* *1.5 hours* Re-wrote parts of the network sim chapter in the dissertation to reflect new scenarios and topology.

+### 5 Feb 2022

+* *6 hours* Wrote up remaining sections of the diss to see how it will flow, leaving results and conclusion blank.